Dakshjain1/MLOPS/README.md

 # MLOPS
-Complete Automation of ML/DL model using Jenkins &amp; Docker
+## Complete Automation of ML/DL model using Jenkins & Docker

 Most important thing to keep in mind is to change the names of the files after pull.
 * Dockerfile(ml) -> Dockerfile